Psykotikism/Mutant_Tanks/README.md

 			"Tank Name"				"Test Tank" // Tank has a name.
 			"Tank Enabled"				"1" // Tank is enabled.
 			"Tank Chance"				"100.0" // Tank has 100% chance of spawning.
+			"Spawn Enabled"				"1" // Tank can spawn.
-			"Spawn Enabled"				"1" // Tank can be spawned through the "sm_tank" command.
+			"Menu Enabled"				"1" // Tank can be spawned through the "sm_tank" command.
 			"Skin Color"				"255 0 0 255" // Tank has red skin.
 			"Glow Color"				"255 255 0" // Tank has a yellow glow outline.
 		}